Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 Hey!
 Congratulations on being accepted to the London program!
 About 30 of you (Cal Poly students) are signed up, which is awesome!

-stages of our program (working with my liaison in London) and have some really fun things planned for our ASTR-324 class.
+I am deep into the planning stages of our program (working with my liaison in London) and have some really fun things planned for our ASTR-324 class.
 I promise you'll enjoy the credit you'll earn in this class.

 This will be a great fast and easy communication mode while in London ("meet at Trafalgar Square," "oh no, it's raining!", etc.)